paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Yvonne Davies
 type: review
 rating: 5
 location:
 ---

-Excellent!
-Great final result and a very friendly service.
+Ben installed and tiled a downstairs cloakroom for me.
+His work is excellent, nothing was to much trouble for him.
+His attention to detail is exceptional.
 Highly recommended.